Oberoi Sahl Hasheesh

 Impeccable service, there is nothing more to say here.

-My personal experience in Oberoi hotels: they do everything for the guest.
+My personal experience in Oberoi hotels: they do everything for the guests.
 And certainly much more than in any other hotel in and around Hurghada.

 Now comes another exciting thing about this hotel: Yes, high-end hotel business has its price, luxury travelers know that.
 But in the Red Sea, especially in Hurghada, competition is high and prices are traditionally low.
 And even the heavenly Oberoi cannot completely break out of the Hurghada price level, because otherwise there is no high-end tourism in the region.

 Of course, the Oberoi is still the most expensive hotel in the region.
 But believe me: Nowhere else you can stay at an Oberoi at this price.